 (A) The cash, funds, money orders, checks, or negotiable instruments necessary for the disbursement have been transferred electronically to or deposited into the escrow account of the escrow or closing agent and are available for withdrawal and disbursement, or have been physically received by the agent prior to disbursement and are intended for deposit no later than the next banking day after the date of disbursement.

 (B) The transfers or deposits described in division (A) of this section consist of any of the following:

-(2) Cash, personal checks, business checks other than those described in division (B)(1) of this section, certified checks, cashier's checks, official checks, or money orders that are in an aggregate amount not exceeding ten thousand dollars and are drawn on an existing account at a federally insured bank, savings and loan association, credit union, or savings bank;
+(2) Certified checks, cashier's checks, official checks, or money orders that are drawn on an existing account at a federally insured bank, savings and loan association, credit union, or savings bank;

-(3) Electronically transferred funds via the automated clearing house system initiated by, or a check issued by, the United States or this state, or by an agency, instrumentality, or political subdivision of the United States or this state; or
+(3) A check issued by the United States or this state, or by an agency, instrumentality, or political subdivision of the United States or this state;

 (4) A check drawn on the escrow account of a title insurance company or title insurance agent, provided the escrow or closing agent has reasonable and prudent cause to believe that sufficient funds are available for withdrawal in the account upon which the check is drawn at the time of disbursement;

 (5) A personal check in an amount not exceeding one thousand dollars.